Why Choose GRIPS?

 Our International Programs

 With the exception of the Graduate Program in Japanese Language and Culture, our international programs are conducted solely in English.
-GRIPS operates on a four-term international calendar, The academic year runs from October to September, with a 16-week Fall Term, 8-week Winter Term, 16-week Spring Term, and 8-week Summer Term.
+GRIPS operates on a four-term international calendar and the academic year runs from October to September.
+We have a 16-week Fall Term, 8-week Winter Term, 16-week Spring Term, and 8-week Summer Term.